Why you might want to ditch Slack

 • Paid plans include other Microsoft 365 suite apps

-• The free version isn’t suitable for work purposes
+• No free version for businesses

 • Less suitable for smaller teams